 Day 1: Travel, Orientation, Welcome Dinner

-Staggered airport pickups from Xiahe Airport (XHE) and Lanzhou Airport (LHW).
+Staggered airport pickups from Xiahe Airport (XHE), Lanzhou Airport (LHW), and Lanzhou hotels.
 Settle in at Camp, relax, and acclimate to the altitude.
 Evening Camp Tour, Orientation, and Welcome Dinner.

 Day 2: Labrang Tashi Kyil Monastery

 Daily yoga, meditation, and mindfulness sessions.
-Visit to Labrang Monastery and exploring the monastic town.
+Visit to Labrang Tashi Kyil Monastery and explore the monastic town.

 Daily yoga, meditation, and mindfulness sessions.
 Visit with local nomads at Lungta Cooperative.